irohnos/128-IMPossible/README.md

 ## Run locally
 1. Remove im-possible folder from app.
 2. Use `cd` to change into the app's directory
-3. Install project packages using: pnpm i
+3. Install project packages using `pnpm i`
-4. You can now run the Next.js local development server: npm run dev
+4. You can now run the Next.js local development server: `npm run dev`

 The app should now be running on [localhost:3000/dashboard](http://localhost:3000/dashboard).

 > Check out [the docs for Local Development](https://supabase.com/docs/guides/getting-started/local-development) to also run Supabase locally.